Streamlined Website Building Saves Time, Money and Frustration

 In the end, reviewing the competition’s web presence, as well as developing and structuring content ideas and drafts, will help to streamline the website creation or revision process, saving time and costs.
 Once the design is approved, the copy needs to be inserted and the website can go live.

-After the website is created, a certain degree of modifying or fine-tuning will help with search engine optimization and website lead generation.
+After the website is created, a certain degree of modification or fine-tuning will help with search engine optimization and website lead generation.
 If the web designer is not specialized in law firms, the copywriter needs to have specific legal competence.
-Based on the firm’s marketing effectiveness expectations, a consultant with legal (online) marketing expertise could be hired to review the website performance, as well as search engine performance factors.
+Based on the firm’s marketing effectiveness expectations, a consultant with legal (online) marketing expertise could be hired to review website performance and search engine performance factors.
 The copywriter could provide valuable recommendations to optimize the aforementioned, as well as website-generated lead flows and advertising methods.
 The main goal of this final web development step is to optimize brand and service value communication and to increase lead capture and conversion rates